pietvanzoen/piet.me/notes/field-recordings.md

 ---

-A picture is worth a thousand words.
-But a sound can transport you to a moment or a space in a way that a two dimentional image can't.
-At least that's my experience. ☺️
+Sound has a way of transporting me to a moment or a space in a way that a image can't.

 Over the last few years I've recorded little moments in various spaces.
-There was something about the sound landscape in those spaces that captured my experience more vividly than a picture or video ever could.
+There was something about the sound landscape in those spaces that captured my experience more vividly than a picture or video.

-So this is a space for me to gather and share those recordings.

-## A few of my favourites
+Here are a few of my favourites:

 * [[/notes/martins-triathlon/|Martín's Triathlon]]
 * [[/notes/summer-storm/|Summer Storm]]